-The term 'Embargo' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Embargo' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In its most straight forward form, an embargo represents a ban on trading.
 The word is derived from the Spanish word “embargo” which means obstruction or hindrance.
 Such trading bans are either entire or partial prohibitions on both trade and commerce on either one specific nation or several of them.
 These actions are intended to be intense diplomatic penalties which are deliberately imposed in order to garner a particular national interest result out of the nation which is the victim of the embargo.
 These acts are like economic sanctions in their effects and comprise legal barriers to free trade.
 They should never be confused with a physical blockade, which is an actual act of war.

 With embargoes, nations are able to ban altogether or partially limit imports or exports, impose specific tolls or taxes, develop quotas for limitations of goods, seize or freeze freight, assets, and bank accounts, make illegal transport vehicles or freight, and restrict the transportation of a certain product or technology when it is considered to be a strategic or high technology.

 An embargo proves to be a government order which limits commerce and the exchange of goods or services with a particular nation or for particular goods.
 It is typically because of a negative economic or political climate between two countries that it occurs.
 The idea behind such a restriction is to isolate the offending nation and therefore cause hardships for its governments so that it will address the issue which underlies the dispute.